 Real estate farming is often misunderstood and only reduced to geographic farming.

-And if you just throw these tactics one after another against the wall like spaghetti waiting for them to work, without aligning them with your goals and thinking it through, you may waste precious time and money.
+And suppose you just throw these tactics one after another against the wall like spaghetti waiting for them to work without aligning them with your goals and thinking it through.

 So, in this article that you can consider a short and sweet real estate farming strategy guide, I will cover…